ReDI-School/js-berlin-2020-fall/lesson7.md

 ### JavaScript, Functions, HTML

 Imagine the following JavaScript file being loaded in the `<body>` of the HTML page.
-Whan and what does it print?
+When and what does it print?

 ```js
 console.log("blah");